 The brushed aluminium effect has gone and the badge edge is now angled rather than curved.
 It still utilises a gradient but this appears simplistic and dull in contrast to the polished steel effect on the central icon (which has been applied very heavily) with the lightest areas just disappearing into the background creating a sense of inconsistency.
 I suspect the gradient derived from the choice of badge metal, trading the impact of the printed identity for the appearance on the car.
 The decision to separate the badge and the name (creating a stand alone logotype) reduces the impact of this problem.

-Skoda is a very favoured brand in the Czech Republic and continues its growth world wide, although not perfect this new identity moves the brand forward (or at least in line with its middle market competitors) and certainly succeeds in representing its greater aspirations.
+Skoda continues to be a favoured brand in the Czech Republic and maintains its growth worldwide, although not perfect, this new identity moves the brand forward (or at least in line with its middle market competitors) and certainly succeeds in representing its greater aspirations.
 The roll out of the identity has begun but won’t make it onto their cars until Autumn.

 More brand identity design work featured on BP&O: